African Violet (Saintpaulia ionantha) Indoor Care, Propagation, Problems and Solutions

 Watering

 Water African Violet thoroughly and keep the soil consistently moist but not soggy.
-Allow the top 1-2 in. of soil to slightly dry out between waterings.
+Allow the top 1-2 inches of soil to slightly dry out between waterings.

 Decrease watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.